oonchulip97/powerbot_delivery/README.md

 ```
 roslaunch powerbot_delivery powerbot_delivery.launch
 ```
-This will load the configuration file onto the parameter server and run both GPS filter and the state machine.
+This will load the configuration file onto the parameter server and run both the GPS filter and the state machine.

 # Mechanism
 ## GPS Filter